Climate Action Plan

-The Climate Action Plan is Cornell's overarching plan for carbon neutrality for campus operations, the advancement of a living laboratory for climate research and teaching, and global solutions for a low-carbon future.
+The Climate Action Plan is Cornell's overarching plan for carbon neutrality for campus operations, the advancement of a living laboratory for climate research and teaching, and global solutions for a low-carbon future by 2035.

 Published: June 2014

 Examined new climate science and recommended accelerating the carbon neutrality date from 2050 to 2035, then adopted by the administration.